 Website on a rampage

 Another large retailer oversold items at Black Friday prices on their website one year, but their inventory could not support the number of items sold.
-To make up for this problem, they compensated customers with inventory at the sale price when the items were back in stock.
+To make up for this problem, they compensated customers with the inventory at the sale price when the items were back in stock.
 Unfortunately, the damage was already done because these items were needed as timely holiday gifts.